squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 ## Some items got stuck in the wrong version or not marked properly with complete status.

 ## There should be no 3.0 to 3.2 wishes after the feature set has been frozen.
-The wishes below (if any) need to be updated because they were penciled in but still do not have an ETA or other attributes required to be on the TODO or Completed lists.
+The wishes below (if any) need to be updated because they were pencilled in but still do not have an ETA or other attributes required to be on the TODO or Completed lists.

 ## (3.0)
 ## <<FullSearch(title:Features/ regex:C{1}ategoryFeature regex:"Version...:.*3" regex:"Version...:.*3\.0" regex:"ETA...:.unknown" -regex:"Status...:.complete")>>